Q&A About “The Gallery at KelbyOne” (and How To Get Your Own Gallery Opening)

 A. Absolutely!
 That would definitely tip the scales in your favor.

 A. No!
 Are you kidding?
 This isn’t the Olympics!
 (Ouch, who said that?
 Just a joke.
 You knew that was a joke right?
-Everybody know that’s a joke, right?
-Right? hello?)
+Everybody knows that’s a joke, right?
+Right?
+Hello?)

 Q. Hey, I’m not a KelbyOne member, but I am a North Korean, and an Olympic Judge, and I’m offended!